ToanLe147/cob_pushing/launch/README.md

 Modified primitive motions
 =============================

 There is pre-defined primitive motions for Care-o-bot 4 in [*includes/mprim*](https://github.com/ToanLe147/cob_pushing/tree/master/launch/includes/mprim).
 Not all of them work fine with the navigation system, some suggestions are presented below.
-Besides, generating new primitive motion set is available, following this [instruction](http://sbpl.net/node/52) and noticing the resolution of used map cause that is common reason for crting an unreadable primitive set.
+Besides, generating new primitive motion set is available, following this [instruction](http://sbpl.net/node/52) and noticing the resolution of used map cause that is common reason for creating an unreadable primitive set.

 # Suggestions
 1. *cob_edited.mprim* - movement is combination of short/medium straight line even in turning action.